-Canopy Pricing 2026: Plans, Module Costs & The Uku Alternative
+Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

-If the module math doesn’t fit your team, Uku is the transparent alternative: Solo $19/month (up to 20 active clients, combines Team + Elite features including client budgeting and e-signatures), Team $38/month, Elite $48/month (with BI Analytics), and Enterprise $88/month — all with true monthly billing or ~23% off when billed annually, no modules to calculate.
+Uku is the transparent alternative: Solo $19/month (up to 20 active clients, combines Team + Elite features including client budgeting and e-signatures), Team $38/month, Elite $48/month (with BI Analytics), and Enterprise $88/month — all with true monthly billing or ~23% off when billed annually, no consumption credits to track.
 Uku also gives firms a single source of truth for who’s doing what across the team — the most-cited reason customers say they switched.

 Canopy has established itself as a comprehensive practice management platform for accounting and tax firms by serving firms across the industry.

-I’ve analyzed Canopy’s pricing structure, module costs, and add-on fees.
+I’ve analyzed Canopy’s current pricing tiers and add-on costs.
 I believe it’s the ideal choice if:

 - You need specialized tax resolution tools with IRS transcript pulling